Sizbei/Sportscred/doc/sprint0/team-contract.md

 - We will try our best to avoid having multiple people working on the same file in order to avoid having lots of merge conflicts
 - In the event that a merge conflict does happen, then the person who is doing the merge will find which file is having the conflict
     - They will reach out to team members who have worked on that file through a message on discord to figure out how to resolve the conflict
-- Anyone can do pull requests, though we should
+- Anyone can do pull requests, though we should have another person that is not the requester to accept the pull request

 ### **Team Signatures**

 We accept these guidelines and intend to fulfill them:

 Deon Li - lideon - 1003349263
+Cherie Kong - kongcher - 1004800986